-Please accept our condolences if you detect a white mould infestation in your home.
+Please accept your condolences if you detect a white mold infestation in your home.
 You probably have a lot of questions about how it happened and what it means for you.

-Is it more than just a bad odour and a bad sight?
-Is it as harmful as black mould?
+Is it more than just a bad odor and a bad sight?
+Is it as harmful is black mold?
 What can you do to get it out of your system as quickly as possible?

-If you suspect the formation of white mould in your house, we have answers to all of your queries.
+If you select the formation of white mold in your house, I have answers to all of your queries.

 This post may contain affiliate links.
 Full disclosure here.